Donald Trump Protests To Continue With March For Science, People’s Climate March

-Donald Trump protests are set to continue through the month of April in Washington DC and other cities, following the April 15 Tax Day marches in which protesters demanded the release of Donald Trump’s tax returns and the fighting in Berkeley on the same day at a pro-Trump rally.
+Donald Trump protests are set to continue through the month of April in Washington, D.C., and other cities, following the April 15 Tax Day marches in which protesters demanded the release of Donald Trump’s tax returns and the fighting in Berkeley on the same day at a pro-Trump rally.

 Upcoming protests against Donald Trump’s environmental policies include the March for Science on Saturday, April 22 and the People’s Climate March on Saturday, April 29.
-Berkeley, CA is also expected to be the scene of protests once again when Ann Coulter speaks at UC Berkeley on April 27, the San Francisco Chronicle reports.
+Berkeley, California, is also expected to be the scene of protests once again when Ann Coulter speaks at UC Berkeley on April 27, the San Francisco Chronicle reports.
 Although the Coulter speech is not a Donald Trump event as such, it is likely to attract both pro-Trump and anti-Trump activists as past events in Berkeley have done.

-Thousands of anti-Trump protesters are expected to attend the March for Science at the National Mall in Washington DC on Earth Day, April 22.
+Thousands of anti-Trump protesters are expected to attend the March for Science at the National Mall in Washington, D.C., on Earth Day, April 22.
 According to the Guardian, the march was originally organized on social media by Jonathan Berman, a postdoctoral fellow at the University of Texas, after a Reddit conversation with other scientists about the effects of Donald Trump’s policies on climate change and other issues.
-Since then the march has been endorsed by approximately 100 different organizations of scientists, as well as science celebrities such as Bill Nye “the Science Guy.”
+Since then, the march has been endorsed by approximately 100 different organizations of scientists, as well as science celebrities such as Bill Nye “the Science Guy.”

 The People’s Climate March is a recurring protest focused on climate change and other environmental issues.
 In 2014, approximately 400,000 protesters attended a previous People’s Climate March in New York City, according to the Huffington Post.
 Although the marches in previous years were not focused on Donald Trump, the People’s Climate March on April 29 is being promoted specifically as an anti-Trump protest on the event website, which stresses the role of opposition to Donald Trump’s environmental policies in the broader anti-Trump “resistance” movement.